Freedom House Rating

 Other candidates include former president Sharif Sheikh Ahmed.
 In late 2019, Ahmed formed the Forum for National Parties (FNP, or Madasha Xisbiyada Qaran in Somali).
 Former president Mohamud, Ahmed’s one-time rival (he defeated him in the 2012 presidential election), is also part of FNP.
 Both are from the Hawiye clan, which dominated federal politics for along time.
 In contrast, Farmajo comes from the Darod clan, which has its base in the north.

-Somalia did not meet the February 8 deadline for holding the presidential election.
+Somalia did not meet the February 8, 2021 deadline for holding the presidential election.
 Therefore, Farmajo’s term has expired.
 As a result, the opposition has staged a series of protests, some of which have led to clashes.
-The UN has called on Somalia to hold the election as soon as possible.

 The terrorist group al-Shabab remains a menace.